-David Middleton is a professional photographer and writer who has produced a dozen books and been featured in magazines, books and calendars.
-He has traveled across North America, Central and South America, East Africa and Australia, and helps nonprofits more effectively tell their story with imagery, including Save the Children, The Nature Conservancy, New Course, Nomad Travel, the Sitka Conservation Society, I-KODI, Kenya.
+David Middleton is a professional photographer and writer who has produced a dozen books and been featured in magazines, books, and calendars during his long career.
+He has traveled widely, pursuing stories and images as well as helping both small and large nonprofit organizations more effectively meet their mission through imagery and story.
 David lives on an old dairy farm in Danby.

-Marc Mihaly is Professor Emeritus at Vermont Law School and served as its president and dean from 2012 – 2017.
+Marc Mihaly is Professor Emeritus at Vermont Law School and served as its president and dean from 2012 to 2017.
 He is an expert in land use, urban planning, and energy law.
 Marc received his BA from Harvard College and, after service in the Peace Corps, received his JD from Boalt Hall School of Law, University of California, Berkeley.
 He co-founded Shute, Mihaly and Weinberger in San Francisco.
 He provided advice and counsel to governments and environmental agencies on environmental law.

 Robin Morris is the founder and President of the Mad River Food Hub, a food business incubator and the Mad River Taste Place, a showcase for Vermont foods and beverages.
 In addition to being part of the Vermont Farm to Plate network, he sits on the advisory board of the Vermont Farm Fund and is a co-creator of the national Food Hub Management program at UVM.
 Since moving to Vermont in 1994, he has worked as a Chief Financial Officer at for‐profit companies in the food and high tech sectors.
 He lives with his wife in Waitsfield where they have a vegetable small holding and bees.